French shock election news adds to unease in event-packed week

 U.S. Treasury yields, which move inversely to prices, rose on Monday, reflecting the higher-for-longer U.S. rate expectations.

-The two-year yield and benchmark 10-year yield each ticked up about two bps to around 4.89% and 4.45%, respectively.
+The two-year yield and benchmark 10-year yield each ticked up over two bps to around 4.89% and 4.46%, respectively.

-Against the dollar, the yen dipped 0.1% to 156.93.
-The dollar index, which measures the greenback against a basket of six other major currencies, firmed to 105.17.
+Against the dollar, the yen dipped to 156.81.
+The dollar index, which measures the greenback against a basket of six other major currencies, rose 0.3% to 105.34.

 The Bank of Japan (BOJ) holds a two-day monetary policy meeting this week and could offer fresh guidance on how it plans to scale back its massive bond purchases.